mgerstner/oscfs/README.md

 - `bugowners`: the same as for projects above.
 - `maintainers`: the same as for projects above.
 - `description`: contains the human readable description of the package.
-- `log`: contains the changelog of the package.
+- `log`: contains the commit changelog of the package.
 - `meta`: returns the complete XML metadata for the package as provided by the OBS instance.
 - `num_revisions`: returns an integer denoting the number of commit revisions